dachcom-digital/pimcore-toolbox/docs/10_CustomBricks.md

 ### Adding Bricks from Bundles

-If you're want to add bricks from other bundles, eg. `src/DemoBundle` and you want to load the view from the bundle directory itself, then you have to override the template location:
+If you want to add bricks from other bundles, eg. `src/DemoBundle` and you want to load the view from the bundle directory itself, then you have to override the template location:

 ```php
 <?php